snunzi/NPDN_HTS_2023/docs/source/3gvirusexp.rst

 Introduction
 ^^^^^^^^^^^^
-Here, we will analyse the data you generated over the past two days.
+Here, we will analyze the data you generated over the past two days.
 You should each have two samples, one from a tomato host and the other from an orange host.
 Lets see what viruses we have!

 Import Data